 Mirah Alix, Writer

-Mirah has worked in San Francisco as an eCommerce Merchandiser and is currently a Sociology graduate student at the University of North Carolina, Chapel Hill.
-She loves calling California home, but has roots in the southeast where she recently graduated from Vanderbilt University.
+Mirah is the interim Communications Manager for Social Enterprise Alliance.
+She has worked in San Francisco as an eCommerce Merchandiser and is currently a Sociology graduate student at the University of North Carolina, Chapel Hill.
+She loves calling California home, but has roots in the southeast where studied at Vanderbilt University.
 Her interest in ethical and sustainable consumerism began while being raised in a vegetarian household.
 Mirah's passion is using a sociological perspective to interpret the world around us.
 She's motivated by powerful stories of marginalized populations overcoming barriers to employment, and plans to study the methods and impacts of social and environmental corporate responsibility.

 Karen Mac, Writer